-GFW or the Great Firewall of the Chinese Mainland is the subject of this article, basics you need to understand, how it works.
-Here you will find the basics of what you need to know about it.
+GFW or the Great Firewall of the China is the subject of this article.
+As you might guess we will discuss the basics you need to understand of how it works.
 After reading this you should be able have a discussion about the GFW.
 Aside you will be able to continue a deeper research on how to avoid colliding with it head on.

 At Sesame Disk / Nihao Cloud we have had a long history of dealing with this "Beast" called the GFW.
 Give us a try.